Frequently Asked Questions

 This is an interdisciplinary program open to all Brandeis undergraduates and undergraduate students enrolled at colleges outside of Brandeis.
-Developed by International & Global Studies (IGS) and Legal Studies, it offers courses tailored to the liberal arts curriculum and a diversity of majors, along with a field practicum based in the international courts and Hague justice networks.
+Developed by International & Global Studies (IGS) and Legal Studies, it offers courses tailored to the liberal arts curriculum and a diversity of majors.

 Yes, Brandeis in The Hague is available in summer.

 The summer program runs for six weeks (early June through mid-July) offering 8 Brandeis credits.
 Courses and workshops place special focus on the international criminal courts.

 For Summer 2019, the deadline is March 7, 2019.
 Applications are reviewed on a rolling admissions basis until the closing deadline.

 The program is designed and supervised by Brandeis faculty.
 During the summer Brandeis faculty teach alongside cooperating faculty from the Grotius Centre.